Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% tab title="iOS" %}
 ### getUrlVariables <a id="geturlvariables-ios"></a>

-_added in ACPCore v2.3.0 \(ACPIdentity v2.1.0\)_
+{% hint style="info" %}
+This method was added in ACPCore version 2.3.0 and ACPIdentity version 2.1.0.
+{% endhint %}

-Retrieve Adobe visitor data as a URL query parameter string for consumption in hybrid mobile applications.
-There is no leading "?" or "&" punctuation, as the caller is responsible for placing the string in the correct location of their resulting URL.
-The following information is added to the string that is returned via the callback:
+* This `getUrlVariables()` API gets the Visitor ID Service variables in URL query parameter form for consumption in hybrid app.
+This method will return an appropriately formed string containing Visitor ID Service URL variables.
+There will be no leading (&) or (?) punctuation, as the caller is responsible for placing it in their resulting java.net.URI in the correct location.

+  If an error occurs while retrieving the URL string, (*callback*) will be called with a null value.
+Otherwise, the following information is added to the string that is returned in the callback as an [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#adobecallback) instance:

-* The adobe\_mc attribute is an URL encoded list that contains:
+  - The `adobe_mc` attribute is an URL encoded list that contains:
-  * `MCMID` - Experience Cloud ID \(ECID\)
+    - `MCMID` - Experience Cloud ID \(ECID\)
-  * `MCORGID` - Experience Cloud Org ID
+    - `MCORGID` - Experience Cloud Org ID
-  * `MCAID` - Analytics Tracking ID \(AID\), if available from the [Analytics extension](../../adobe-analytics/)
+    - `MCAID` - Analytics Tracking ID \(AID\), if available from the [Analytics extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics)
-  * `TS` - A timestamp taken when this request was made
+    - `TS` - A timestamp taken when this request was made
-* The optional `adobe_aa_vid` attribute is the URL-encoded Analytics Custom Visitor ID \(VID\), if previously set in the [Analytics extension](https://github.com/Adobe-Marketing-Cloud/aep-sdks-documentation/tree/174e9069bc1d3a521b59d52a066e9a7730f60ff5/using-mobile-extensions/adobe-analytics/analytics-api-reference/README.md#setidentifier).
+  - The optional `adobe_aa_vid` attribute is the URL-encoded Analytics Custom Visitor ID \(VID\), if previously set in the [Analytics extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics).

 #### **Syntax**